insilichem/gaudi/README.rst

 Running a GAUDI job
 -------------------

-You only have to run ``launch.py <inputfile>.in.gaudi`` with Chimera's Python.
+You only have to run ``launch.py <inputfile>.gaudi-input`` with Chimera's Python.
 Ie:

 .. code-block:: console

-    chimeracli /path/to/gaudi/scripts/launch.py /path/to/input/file.in.gaudi
+    chimeracli /path/to/gaudi/scripts/launch.py /path/to/input/file.gaudi-input